Francode77/KPMG-NLP/README.md

   - This figure shows the results with model trained on processed text with max length of 368 in 12 epochs, 4 batches, with CategoricalCrossentropy and AdamW optimizer

   ![Result](model/output/model_h_robberta_clusters_12e_4b_CC_AdamW_maxlength_368.png)

-  - Training results are stored in /model/output
-  - Model is saved in /model
   -
--For the client app we made a simple tool to produce results with telegram.
+- For the client app we made a simple tool to produce results with telegram.
 The results of processing a file will be output to a Telegram bot channel.

 # Improvements
 There is room for many improvements